Varanasi BJP leader's 'illegal' office bulldozed after residents' complaint | Science-Environment

 The authority's team had gone to the spot and investigated the matter after which orders for demolition were given, terming the construction as illegal, she said.

+Alleging that the BJP leader opened his office at the place where there was the colony gate earlier, the complainants said that during the widening of the road, the boundary wall of the society had to be demolished and later Akhand Singh made his office on the land that was lying vacant.

+The women residents of the society said they were inspired in their protest against the BJP leader by the Yogi government’s action against Shrikant Tyagi.

-Earlier this week too, authorities bulldozed allegedly illegal constructions built in a Noida society by Shrikant Tyagi, who has claimed to be associated with the BJP.
+Earlier this week, authorities bulldozed allegedly illegal constructions built in a Noida society by Shrikant Tyagi, who has claimed to be associated with the BJP.

 The party, however, has denied having any links with him.